noc-lab/drlr_knn_prescription/README.md

 ``requirements.txt`` is provided for set up the python environment.
 By default the python environment in BMC server is good.

-The data is store in the BMC server and the scripts will automatically locate them once run in the BMC server.

 The multi-threading computing is disabled by default.
 One can enable it once determined how much computation resource should be used.

 ## To run the code